-- Payment of provisional tax second and last instalment for 2024. - Payment of Special Contribution for Defence for the last six months of 2024 on rents if such tax is not withheld at source by tenant and on dividends or interest from sources outside Cyprus. - Payment of premium tax for life insurance companies third and last instalment for 2024.
+- Payment of provisional tax second and last instalment for 2025. - Payment of Special Contribution for Defence for the last six months of 2025 on rents, either if such tax is not withheld at source or if it is withheld at source by the tenant (where the tenant is a Cyprus company, partnership, the state or local authority) and on dividends or interest from sources outside Cyprus. - Payment of premium tax for life insurance companies third and last instalment for 2025.